runehoejlund/north-simulation/ReadMe.md

 # North Simulation
-Numerical model for a magnetically confined plasma in the NORTH tokamak.
+Numerical reduced fluid model of perpendicular dynamics a magnetically confined plasma in the NORTH tokamak.
 We use [BOUT++](http://boutproject.github.io/) for numerical simulation.
-Note: The bout++ model was developed at DTU Physics by the Plasma Physics and Fusion Energy group.
+Note: The bout++ model is an implementation of the ESEL equations, developed at DTU Physics by the Plasma Physics and Fusion Energy group.

+To reproduce the main results of the data analysis, open and run the iPython Notebook `main_results.ipynb`.
+Note: It requires data from a simulation run.
+See the documentaion below on how to run simulations either on the Niflheim environment or (perhaps easier for a start) on your personal computer.

 ## Getting started
 ---------------------------------------------------------